Policy Development

 We can also provide:

-• Ongoing maintenance.
-Annual reviews aligned to your PHA Plan cycle, timed to regulatory changes and PIH Notices.
+- Ongoing maintenance.
+Annual reviews aligned to your PHA Plan cycle, timed to reg changes and PIH Notices.

 Why ProjectLogic

 We are a boutique firm.
-The person who drafts your ACOP is the same person who talks to your staff, reviews your files, and answers your e-mail when a question comes up.
+The person who drafts your Admin Plan is the same person who talks to your staff, reviews your files, and answers your email when a question comes up.

 We work exclusively with PHAs.
 Your staff will not spend project hours explaining what a payment standard is or how portability works.
 We already know your world.